A-Garg/ACS-machinelearning/README.md

 #### Applying this file to another dataset
 This script is specific to the optima ACS-1 dataset.
 In order to adapt it to another dataset, one must:
 1. Create a list of desired column names, as they appear in the first row of the CSV.

    Store them in the variable `column_names`.

    For example: `column_names = ["age", "female", "weight", "ethnicity"]`

 2. Create a dictionary of the pandas dtype of each column, except for floats.

    Store this as the variable `column_types`.

    For example: `column_types = {"female": "category", "ethnicity": "category"}`

-3. Write the name of float types into the dictionary `float_converters`. `float_converters` is a dictionary of each variable as a key and the `float_error` function as the value.
+3. Write the name of float types into the dictionary `float_converters`.

+   `float_converters` is a dictionary of each variable as a key and the `float_error` function as the value.

    For example: `float_converters = {"age": float_error, "weight": float_error}`

 4. Verify that cleaning step of the script is relevant to the particular dataset.

 ### feature_selection.py
+This script contains various functions that assist in feature selection.
+It takes the cleaned dataset from `clean_data.py`, and outputs plots and text to the terminal.

+#### Usage
+One must select which feature selection methods to use within the script.
+At the bottom of the script, in the `if __name___ == "__main__:"` block, there are commented lines.
+Choose which feature selection methods to use by uncommenting them, i.e. removing the `#` at the beginning of the line.

+The available methods are:
+* Variance
+* Recursive feature elimination with cross-validation
+* L1 regularization
+* L2 regularization
+* Correlation
+* Support vector machine model

+Each method is described in further detail where it is defined in the script, or by printing `function.__doc__`

+After selecting the desired methods, run `python feature_selection.py` at the command line.

+Note that for `plot_correlation_SVM()` to work, the correlation and SVM functions need to be uncommented.

+Each function in this script can also be imported into other python scripts.

 ### gridsearch.py